1Paint/GroupMe-Chat-History/README.md

-**NO LONGER BEING MAINTAINED**
+# NO LONGER BEING MAINTAINED, PLEASE DO NOT USE

-I will attempt to update this in the future, but no promises.

 get_chat_history
 =======